andy-byers/CalicoDB/README.md

 + WAL is only used to ensure ACID properties on the current transaction and is truncated afterward
 + Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from ~64 B to ~8 KB)
 + Doesn't support concurrent transactions
-+ Doesn't provide synchronization past support for multiple cursors, however `std::shared_mutex` can be used to coordinate writes (see `/test/integration/test_rw.cpp` for an example)
++ Doesn't provide synchronization past support for multiple cursors

 ## Dependencies
-Calico DB depends on `spdlog` for logging, and `zlib` for compression (***NOT IMPLEMENTED YET***).
+Calico DB depends on `@gabime/spdlog` and `@TartanLlama/expected`.
-Both libraries are downloaded during the build using CMake's FetchContent API.
+`spdlog` is downloaded during the build using CMake's FetchContent API, and `expected` is bundled with the source code.

 ## Build
 Calico DB is built using CMake.